-ENGL 125C/COMM 125C Communication and the Literature of Science and Technology

-Built around the theme of science and technology, this course focuses on improving communication skills.
-Areas of study include critical reading, critical thinking, public speaking, interpersonal communication, and writing.
-Topics vary and could include any of the following: physical and technical sciences, natural and health sciences, or social sciences.
+ENGL 125C/COMM 125C Communication and the Literature of Science and Technology and could include any of the following: physical and technical sciences, natural and health sciences, or social sciences.
 (Students who have received credit for ENGL 125 cannot also receive credit for COMM 125.)